Lord Mayor 2025 to 2026, Councillor Dan Cohen

 As the first citizen of Leeds, the role of the Lord Mayor is to act as an ambassador for the City, meeting with citizens and communities and welcoming visiting dignitaries from home and abroad.
 The Lord Mayor holds a ceremonial, diplomatic role, meaning that they cannot engage in political or Ward matters during their time in office.
 They are not an elected Mayor and therefore have no influence over policy and decision making.

-Please contact your local Councillor, local Member of Parliament, or the elected Mayor of West Yorkshire if you have any council or government related queries or concerns.
+Please contact your local councillor, local Member of Parliament, or the elected Mayor of West Yorkshire if you have any council or government related queries or concerns.

 The Lord Mayor’s term of office is annual and normally starts on the third Thursday of May, however this can be subject to change.